 The Name Of The Game Is To Win Friends And Influence People.

-Judge Ronald B. Adrine (1947- ) served thirty-six years on the bench of the Cleveland Municipal Court.
-He is known for spearheading the formation of the Norman S. Minor Bar Association in 1980.
+Judge Ronald B. Adrine (1947- ) served thirty-six years on the bench of the Cleveland Municipal Court and, in 1980, founded the Norman S. Minor Bar Association.